VectorChat/chunking_subnet/docs/roadmap.md

 ##  Production
 The next phase of the subnet aims to make the intelligence incentivized by this subnet viable for commercial, enterprise, and personal use.
-Ensuring end-user data privacy remains secure becomes paramount.
+Ensuring end-user data privacy becomes paramount.

 The incentive mechanism must change such that Validators and Miners never have access to the documents sent to be chunked, and such that no other parties ever gain the models created by Miners.

-*But how might that work?* See:
+*But how might that work?* [See our (very tentative) approach.](https://docs.google.com/document/d/1tmk9LuvWmKozC7DBvON4o9Dywe5D3S78TgLeuSah1MI/edit?usp=sharing)

 ###  Objectives:
 - [ ] Private Organic Query System